 Route Details

-The bus follows the Atlantic Highway (CA-9) east to El Rancho, then turns south on CA-10 through Chiquimula to Esquipulas.
-The route passes through Guatemala’s dry eastern corridor, known as the “Corredor Seco,” with dramatically different landscape from the highlands or Peten.
+The bus follows the Atlantic Highway (CA-9) east to the El Rancho junction, then turns south on CA-10 through Chiquimula to Esquipulas.
+The route crosses Guatemala’s dry eastern corridor — the “Corredor Seco” — with cactus-dotted hillsides and dramatically different landscape from the highlands or Peten.
+Key stops: El Rancho (1.5 hrs), Zacapa turnoff (2.5 hrs), Chiquimula (3 hrs), Esquipulas (4.5 hrs).

 Tips

-- Border connection: Esquipulas is close to the Honduras border at Agua Caliente.
-Buses continue from Esquipulas to the border for connecting to Copan Ruinas.
+• Border connection: Esquipulas is 10 km from the Honduras border at Agua Caliente.
+Microbuses continue from the Esquipulas terminal to the border, where you can transfer to Copan Ruinas shuttles.